DaviGuanabara/loyalWingmen/loyalwingmen/modules/environments/level1/description.markdown

 # **Environment Name**: Level1

+## **Development Status**:

+Finished.
+The environment is ready to be used with RL libraries, particularly Stable Baselines 3 (version 2.0.0 or higher).

 ## **Purpose**:
 The `Level1` class simulates an engagement scenario between one Loyal Wingman and one Loitering Munition.
 It's designed for compatibility with Reinforcement Learning (RL) libraries, particularly Stable Baselines 3 (version 2.0.0 or higher).
 In this level, a loyalwingman has to engage a loitering munition that is passing through the environment area.